amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer length: 50-100 words.
 >
-To insure code quality we have implemented the module `Flake8`.
-It is a tool that helps to ensure the same code style throughout the project by providing overview of sections where the code does not seems to be following the style and rules suggested by Pep8 (the official style guide for python).<br>
+To insure code quality we have implemented `Flake8`.
+It is a tool that helps to ensure the same code style throughout the project by providing overview of sections where the code does not seems to be following the style and rules suggested by Pep8.
-To a large extend we have also made use of *Typing*, however it's has not been a priority to strickly make sure its present in all our created functions.
-The use of both typing and docstrings have been a usefull guide to the team, since it easily can become confusing to remember the required insput and uses of the various functions that are develop throghout the project.
 Github actions has also been used to unsure good code quality, two workflows has been made for flake8 and isort.

 ## Version control